The Burns Family

 Katey, (5/2/1882 - 3/3/1917), married James HOBBINS (son of Michael and Julia)

 Birth, Marriage, and certain death dates for this family are derived from the family bible of Edward and Bridget Burns.
-Edward's birth is given as May 16, 1839, and Bridget's as March 14, 1840.
+Edward's birth is given as May 16, 1839, and Bridget's as March 14, 1840 (her tombstone suggests a birth on March 6, 1839).
 Both Edward and Bridget were born in Ireland and married in Pennyslvania on July 24, 1864.
 According to the U.S. census Edward arrived in the U.S. about 1856, while Bridget arrived in the early 1860s.
-More research is needed to confirm their origins but family tradition suggests they may have both come from the County Kilkenny area of Ireland.
-Their surviving children were all born in Pottawattamie County, Iowa according to the 1895 Iowa census.
+Family tradition suggests they both came from County Kilkenny in Ireland.
+Their surviving children were all born in Pottawattamie County, Iowa according to the 1885 and 1895 Iowa census, which suggests the family was in that county by September 1866.
 The closest match for the family in the August 1870 census is in Council Bluffs, Iowa, where the family is enumerated as Edward Burns (age 29), Bridget (age 29), Edward (5), James (4), and Mary (9 months).
-This conflicts with the record given in the family bible in two respects; first the eldest child is listed as Katey (vs. Edward in the census), and second, the birth date in the census suggests Mary was born about December 1869 (vs. December 5, 1870).
+Edward was working for the railroad at the time.
+The 1870 census conflicts with the record given in the family bible in two respects; first the eldest child is listed as Katey (vs. Edward in the census), and second, the birth date in the census suggests Mary was born about December 1869 (vs. December 5, 1870).

 By 1880 the family had settled on a farm in Hardin township, Pottawattamie County, Iowa.
 In that record the family is listed as E. Burns (age 35), Bridget (age 39), James (14), Mary (10), John (9), Frank (7), William (5), George (4), and Charles (3 months).
 The family was still farming in Hardin township according to the 1885 Iowa State census, the 1892 farmers directory, the 1895 Iowa State census, and the 1900 U.S. federal census.